 IDE1 is also known as the primary channel and IDE2 as the secondary channel.
 Each channel supports two IDE devices that make a total of four devices.
-In order to work together, the two devices on each channel must be set respectively to Master and Slave mode.
+In order to work together, the two devices on each channel must be set differently to Master and Slave mode.
 Either one can be the hard disk or the CDROM.
-The setting as master or slave mode depends on the jumper on your IDE device.
-Please refer to your hard disk and CDROM manual accordingly.
+The setting as master or slave mode depends on the jumper on your IDE device, so please refer to your hard disk and CDROM manual accordingly.

-Warning: The standard length of IDE cable is 46cm (18 inches); make sure your cable does not exceed this length.
+Warning: The specification of the IDE cable is a maximum of 46cm (18 inches), make sure your cable does not exceed this length.

-Tip: For better signal quality, it is recommended to set the far end side device to master mode.
-Please follow the suggested sequence to install your new device and refer to the diagram on previous page.
+Tip: For better signal quality, it is recommended to set the far end side device to master mode and follow the suggested sequence to install your new device.
+Please refer to above diagram.